Showing posts with label mooresville. Show all posts

 Belle Monte

-The book, Lady of the Lake by Scott was laid on a bedside table in one of the bedrooms.
+Scott's book Lady of the Lake was placed on a bedside table in one of the bedrooms.

-Gathered in the family room were men dressed in suits and women dressed in holiday ball gowns of red, and white.
-There were a couple of women playing Christmas tunes on flutes.
+Men in suits and women in red and white holiday ball gowns were gathered in the family room.
+A couple of women were playing Christmas tunes on flutes.

-We walked upstairs where there was a display case showing the construction, layout of the mansion in its grander years.
+We walked upstairs, where a display case showed the construction and layout of the Mansion in its grander years.

-We finished our tour and walked outside to get a better view of the three chimneys, the two tear, six, white column front porch.
-The house was built out of red brick, with six windows on the west side, four windows on the front with two front doors.
-The backside of the house had a root cellar, with the large landing of stairs leading to the ground.
-It had a large back porch with two of the bedrooms having doors leading outside.
+We finished our tour and walked outside to get a better view of the three chimneys, the two tear, six white columns front porch.
+The house was built out of red brick, with six windows on the west side and four on the front with two front doors.
+The backside of the house had a root cellar, with a large landing of stairs leading to the ground.
+It had a large back porch, two bedrooms, and doors leading outside.

 Belle Monte Mansion Back porch